taedonn/fonts-archive/README.md

 ## What is Fonts Archive?

 Fonts Archive is a website that archives license-free Korean fonts.
 The project began with the need to use fonts through CDN links without downloading the files directly.
+All the fonts that are archived on this website are license-free, free of commercial use.

 Visit Organization : https://github.com/fonts-archive